 Any prolonged or frequent absences may jeopardize the fieldwork placement, possibly resulting in a cancellation of the fieldwork experience.
 All missed time will need to be made up.
-The FWE and AFWC must time. be contacted regarding missed Students are allowed two (2) excused absences/holidays per each level II fieldwork for emergencies only.
-Any additional time leave for personal or reasons must be made up.
+The FWE and AFWC must be contacted regarding time.
+Students are allowed two (2) excused absences/holidays per each level II fieldwork for emergencies only.
+Any additional time or leave for personal reasons must made be up.